 Ontario corporations qualify for the refundable tax credit on qualified expenditures incurred up to the expenditure limit ($3 million or less) that must be shared by associated corporations.
 The expenditure limit is reduced when:

-* Increases to the expenditure limit and taxable income thresholds follow:
+The following table provides a history of the expenditure limit and taxable income thresholds discussed above.

 |Expenditure limit||Taxable income thresholds||Maximum annual credit|